Dex-NCuong/TA_Test/README.md

 ## 🎨 Media Preview

 > **Not yet recorded.** There is no `Media/` directory in this repository.
-The only capture present is `Saved/Demos/_recorder_smoke_test.mp4`, a smoke test of the recording setup rather than a demo.
+The only capture present is `Saved/Demos/_recorder_smoke_test.mp4`, a test of the recording script rather than a demo.
 >
-> The Test F walkthrough is *planned* — the shot list and step-by-step demo script live in [EnemyCreationWizardDemo.md](Docs/EnemyCreationWizardDemo.md) — but the final video (and the required screenshots) have not been captured yet.
+> `Scripts/RecordEnemyWizardDemo.ps1` records a 12-minute Test F walkthrough to `Saved/Demos/EnemyCreationWizard_Demo_12min.mp4`; the shot list is in [EnemyCreationWizardDemo.md](Docs/EnemyCreationWizardDemo.md).

 ---